Best gold ETF in Singapore as gold prices hit record highs

 To purchase a US-listed ETF, you will need a brokerage account that allows you to trade US stocks.

-Check out our comparison of best brokerage account to trade US and Singapore stocks.
+Check out our comparison of the best brokerage account to trade US and Singapore ETFs.

 Read also